HeroicEric/orbitjs-site/src/v0.15/guide/getting-started.md

 ## Communicating with a server

-Most apps can't exist in the vacuum of a browser - data tends to be far more useful when it's shared with a server.
+Most apps can't exist in the vacuum of a browser—data tends to be far more useful when it's shared with a server.

 Let's say that we have a web server that conforms with the